To configure repository mirroring, on the project page, go to “Settings” → “Repository” → “Mirroring repositories”.

 - Scroll down to the “Mirroring repositories” section.

-- Credentials in the URL are ignored — use the fields in the “Authentication” block below for authorization.
+Specify the repository URL.
+Credentials in the URL are ignored.
+Use the fields in the “Authentication method” block below for authorization.

-- In the “Authentication method” field, select “Username and password” if using HTTP(S) access.
+- If using HTTP(S) access, in the “Authentication method” field, select “Username and password” and enter:

 - If using SSH mirroring, specify the username (typically